coincoinche/coincoinche/server/README.md

 **NB:** if you want to skip style check when building the application (for development purposes), add the `-Dcheckstyle.skip` option.

+**NB:** because the backend depends on the database, it is not possible to run the server without the database.
+For this reason, the more convenient way to run the server is just to use the `docker-compose` file to run the whole stack.

 ## Development

 ### Linter

 `checkstyle` is used for linting.
 We adhere to the rules defined by the [Google style guide](https://google.github.io/styleguide/javaguide.html).

-### Automatically format java files before commit.
+### Automatically format java files before commit

 To format java files, we use [google-java-format](https://github.com/google/google-java-format).
 Here are instructions to use it as a pre-commit hook:
 - Download `google-java-format-1.7-all-deps.jar` from https://github.com/google/google-java-format/releases